-Commissioner Jones served on the USPS' Diversity Committee and was also the Union Representative.
+Commissioner Jones served on the USPS' Diversity Committee and is presently the Union Representative.
 He is the current Coordinator at “Stamp Out the Hungry” which is a charitable food-drive conducted by the National Association of Letter Carriers in the United States.
 Sheldon has a passion for representing people and for helping people in a community.
 Sheldon firmly believes that to make positive changes in this world, the effort must be put forth by one's own hands, with hard and honest work.

 With deep roots and a true love for this community, plus a devoted work ethic, Sheldon plans to apply his experience to ensure Palmetto thrives and improves during his time in office.